Anoise/MHE/README.md

 - The model generalization becomes irrelevant to the semantics of the labels when they overfit the  data.
 <img src="https://github.com/Anoise/MHE/blob/main/Images/Converage.png">

 - Label preprocessing techniques, e.g., HLT and label clustering, are not necessary since the low rank approximation remains independent of label positioning.
+This can not only significantly improve the training-inference speed, but also achieve multi-GPU parallel acceleration.
 <img src="https://github.com/Anoise/MHE/blob/main/Images/LC_LRD.png">

 ## Contributions